 - Guy Thomas Neate, aged 26, who landed in America from Leatherhead, England, in 1908

-- Kathleen M. Neate, aged 20, who emigrated to the United States from Bristol, England, in 1911
+- Kathleen M. Neate, aged 20, who immigrated to the United States from Bristol, England, in 1911

 - Mary A. Neate, aged 52, who landed in America from Bristol, England, in 1914

-- Emma Rosina Neate, aged 33, who emigrated to the United States from London, England, in 1916
+- Emma Rosina Neate, aged 33, who immigrated to the United States from London, England, in 1916

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)